Drive sales on autopilot with ecommerce-focused features

 - Revenue: <$1 Million

-One potential issue with their site design is that visitors can’t see any product categories without first hovering over the “Shop” button.
-The hero image itself only mentions bracelets, so users who aren’t familiar with April Soderstrom may not even realize that they also offer other types of accessories.
+One potential issue with its site design is that visitors can’t see any product categories without first hovering over the “Shop” button.
+The hero image itself only mentions bracelets, so users who aren’t familiar with April Soderstrom may not even realize that it also offers other types of accessories.

 JOCO Cups